portsmouth/snelly/docs/API.md

 <a name="new_Renderer_new"></a>

 ### new Renderer()
 Interface to the renderer.
-The rendering modes available are: - 'pt': pathtracer (uni-directional) - 'ao': ambient occlusion, colored via [Surface](#Surface) material diffuse albedo modulated by the `SURFACE_DIFFUSE_REFLECTANCE` shader function - 'normals': view normal at first hit as a color - 'diffuse': view first hit [Surface](#Surface) material diffuse albedo, modulated by the `SURFACE_DIFFUSE_REFLECTANCE` shader function
+The rendering modes available are: - 'pt': pathtracer (uni-directional) - 'ao': ambient occlusion, colored via [Surface](#Surface) material diffuse albedo modulated by the `SURFACE_DIFFUSE_REFLECTANCE` shader function - 'normals': view normal at first hit as a color - 'firsthit': view first hit [Surface](#Surface) material diffuse albedo, modulated by the sum of    `SURFACE_DIFFUSE_REFLECTANCE` and `SURFACE_SPECULAR_REFLECTANCE` shader functions

 <a name="Renderer+reset"></a>